UBC-STAT/stat-545-guidebook/participation.md

 # Participation Assessment

+The intent of the participation assessment is to give students practice addressing many questions that each have narrow scope.
+This is as opposed to the homework, where you work on fewer questions with larger scope.

+There are two goals:

+1. Help students grasp smaller concepts as they are encountered in lecture.
+2. Give students a foundation for approaching the assignments.

+## Evaluation

-Your participation will be evaluated by:
+Your participation component will be evaluated by:

-- Participation in class discussions
+- ~~Participation in class discussions~~
 - Submitting work on in-class activities to your ~~STAT 545 home~~ participation GitHub repository (see below for setup).
     - Be sure to submit activities in class, not at some other time!
 - Activity in the Issues of the two `Discussion` repositories -- with preference given to [`Discussion`](https://github.com/STAT545-UBC/Discussion)  (public) over [`Discussion-Internal`](https://github.com/STAT545-UBC/Discussion-Internal) (private).